AquaticEcoDynamics/csiem_model_tfvaed_1.0/README.md

 See the [open issues](https://github.com/AquaticEcoDynamics/csiem_model_tfvaed_1.0/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
+-->

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Contributions from the user and developer community are welcome and **greatly appreciated**!.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!